M2000Interpreter/Environment/utf8/textp0.frm.utf8.txt

         End If
 End Sub

-Private Sub dSprite_GotFocus(Index As Integer)
+Private Sub dSprite_GotFocus(index As Integer)
 If lockme Then TEXT1.SetFocus: Exit Sub

 End Sub

-Private Sub dSprite_LostFocus(Index As Integer)
+Private Sub dSprite_LostFocus(index As Integer)
 If iamactive Then
 iamactive = False
 DestroyCaret
 End If
 End Sub

-Private Sub dSprite_OLEDragOver(Index As Integer, Data As DataObject, Effect As Long, Button As Integer, shift As Integer, X As Single, Y As Single, state As Integer)
+Private Sub dSprite_OLEDragOver(index As Integer, Data As DataObject, Effect As Long, Button As Integer, shift As Integer, X As Single, Y As Single, state As Integer)
 On Error Resume Next
 If Not TaskMaster Is Nothing Then
   If TaskMaster.QueueCount > 0 Then